 Who would visit Cinque Terre with a baby or energetic toddler?
 Lots of people do, and you should too!
-Cinque Terre is incredibly family friendly.
+Cinque Terre is incredibly family friendly and is one of the best travel destinations with toddlers.
 It’s true what they say, the Italians really do love babies and children.

 When we first started planning our Italy family vacation, we knew Cinque Terre would be on our list of places to go.
 It was suggested to us that it may not be the best place to take our toddlers, but we planned to go anyways.

-For us the opportunity to spend a week hiking Cinque Terre was just too good to pass up.
-We knew we wouldn’t be able to do the full hike between all 5 towns in one day, given we were travelling with small children, so we compromised.
+For us the opportunity to spend a week hiking Cinque Terre with kids was just too good to pass up.
+We knew we wouldn’t be able to do the full hike between all 5 Cinque Terre towns in one day, given we were travelling with small children, so we compromised.

-We planned a full week in Cinque Terre and are glad that we did.
-Cinque Terre was so amazing that we included it in our list of best hikes for babies and toddlers around the globe.
+Our family spent a full week in Cinque Terre and are glad that we did.
+Hiking between the Cinque Terre towns was so amazing that we included it in our list of best hikes for babies and toddlers around the globe.